 When either a teacher or parent vacancy occurs in the middle of a term, a new member will be elected to complete that term.
 The principal will post a notice in the faculty workroom and in a place readily accessible to parents stating that there is a vacancy and including the text of this subsection of the bylaws.
 The principal will also communicate this information to the president of the parent-teacher organization.
-These steps will be taken within one school day after the principal learns of the vacancy.
+These steps will be taken within five school days after the principal learns of the vacancy.

-2. Election to Fill a Teacher Member Vacancy

-Within ten school days of the vacancy, the Teacher Election Chair selected previously by SBDM, will use the procedures established to conduct a teacher election to fill the vacancy.

-3. Election to Fill a Parent Member Vacancy

-The president of the parent-teacher organization will call an election to be held not less than ten or more than twenty school days after the vacancy occurs.
-The procedures described in subsection B of this section will be used.

-4. Election to Replace a Minority Parent Member

-The principal will implement the procedures described in subsection C of this section.

-5. Election to Replace an Additional Teacher Member

-The principal will implement the procedures described in subsection C of this section.
+- Election to Fill a Teacher Member Vacancy Within ten school days of the vacancy, the Teacher Election Chair(s) selected the previous March, will use the procedures established to conduct a teacher election to fill the vacancy. - Election to Fill a Parent Member Vacancy The president of the parent-teacher organization will call an election to be held not less than ten or more than twenty school days after the vacancy occurs.
+The procedures described in subsection B of this section will be used. - 4.
+Election to Replace a Minority Parent Member The principal will implement the procedures described in subsection C3a of this section. - 5.
+Election to Replace an Additional Teacher Member The principal will implement the procedures described in subsection C3b of this section.

 III.
-COUNCIL TRAINING
+COUNCIL REQUIREMENTS

-A. NEW MEMBERS
+A. TRAINING FOR NEW MEMBERS